Do you recycle at your business?

-All paper, cardboard, and containers are included in blue bin recycling programs.
+All paper, cardboard, and containers are included in single-stream recycling programs.
+Paper includes office paper, magazines, newspapers and cardboard boxes.
+Containers include metal cans; glass bottles and jars; and plastic bottles, tubs, jugs, and jars.
 A big part of what makes business recycling successful is single-stream recycling, where all recyclables can be combined in one container.
 If your waste stream presents more unique or complex needs, you can talk to your waste and recycling hauler about options.
 You can also recycle all of your electronic equipment, fluorescent Tubes and Hazardous Waste.

 Will recycling service cost more?